bandprotocol/whitepaper/doc.md

 ## Validator's Price Data

-Each validator must broadcast `MsgSubmitPrices` to submit individual price data for all symbols listed in the signaling hub according to the specified interval for each symbol.
+Each validator must broadcast `MsgSubmitSignalPrices` to submit individual price data for all symbols listed in the signaling hub according to the specified interval for each symbol.
 Failure to do so will result in the validator being deactivated and losing a portion of their revenue, as well as that of their delegators.

 ```
-type SignalPrice struct {
-	PriceStatus [
+enum PriceStatus {
-	    AVAILABLE
-	  | UNAVAILABLE
-	  | UNSUPPORTED
-	]
-	SignalID string
-	Price uint64
+  PRICE_STATUS_UNSPECIFIED = 0;
+  PRICE_STATUS_UNSUPPORTED = 1;
+  PRICE_STATUS_UNAVAILABLE = 2;
+  PRICE_STATUS_AVAILABLE = 3;
 }

-type MsgSubmitPrices struct {
+message SignalPrice {
+  PriceStatus price_status = 1;
+  string signal_id = 2;
+  uint64 price = 3;
+}

+message MsgSubmitSignalPrices {
+  signer = "validator";
+  name   = "feeds/MsgSubmitSignalPrices";

-	Validator string
+  string validator = 1;
-	Timestamp int64
+  int64 timestamp = 2;
-	Prices []SignalPrice
+  repeated SignalPrice prices = 3;
 }
 ```